schneems/implement_ruby_hash_syntax_with_parslet_example/README.md

 ]
 ```

 Notice that our `val` is simply a string here, and not the complex hash object.
-This is because our prior tranformation was already applied.
+This is because our prior transformation was already applied.

-To transform this into a hash, we need to ensure the input is always consistent, then build a hash by looping through each element in our input and adding they keys and values to that hash.
+To transform this into a hash, we need to ensure the input is always consistent, then build a hash by looping through each element in our input and adding the keys and values to that hash.
 Here's my solution:

 ```ruby